CU-ESIIL/Innovation-Summit-2026/docs/index.md

 * Technical trainings in cloud computing (CyVerse and Github)
 * Networking opportunities around the Summit theme
-* Leadership
+* Earth Embeddings: Introduction to Earth embeddings and encoding earth data into vector representations
-* Cultural intelligence
+* Digital Twins: AI and CI tools for continental-scale near-real-time data stream, predictions, and forecasting systems
-* Team science
+* LLMs for robust application in environmental sciences
-* Community building and collaboration
+* Team science, community building and collaboration

 ## Who Should Attend?
-The **2025 ESIIL Innovation Summit** aims to bring together participants passionate about leveraging big data to enhance our understanding of environmental tipping points and transformations.
+The **2026 ESIIL Innovation Summit** aims to bring together participants passionate about leveraging big data to enhance our understanding of environmental tipping points and transformations.
 The Summit will focus on identifying opportunities for data synthesis, exploring the cutting-edge capabilities of ESIIL’s cyberinfrastructure, and fostering innovative solutions through collaborative teams.
 Whether your expertise lies in environmental science, management, or community engagement, this event will offer valuable insights and the chance to collaborate with others from a variety of sectors.
 We encourage applications from individuals across all career stages and disciplines.

 **Registration:** Accepted applicants will be sent a confirmation from to confirm their attendance.